 When Eisenhower was nearly 18 months old, his family returned to Kansas where his father secured employment with Belle Springs Creamery as a refrigeration engineer.
 It would be another 23 years before Eisenhower returned to Texas, this time as a second lieutenant in the Army infantry, stationed at Fort Sam Houston in San Antonio.
 While in San Antonio, he met Mamie Doud, a young socialite from Denver, Colorado.
 After a brief courtship, they were married on July 1, 1916.

 Eisenhower was always the pride of Denison.
 The community acquired the Birthplace home in 1946 and he was hailed as a hometown hero when he came back to visit that year.
 He returned again on a presidential campaign trip in 1952, and Eisenhower Birthplace became a state park while he was president in 1958.
-He made his final visit in 1965 to dedicate the Eisenhower Auditorium at Denison High School.
+He made his final visit in 1965 to dedicate the Eisenhower Auditorium at Denison High School (now Scott Middle School).
 In 2003, the Birthplace home was refurbished with 1890s-era furnishings.

 Did You Know?